 Providers are responsible for obtaining prior authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract or the Section 4 of this manual or contact the Commonwealth Care Alliance Provider Services department to determine if prior authorization is needed.
+Please consult your contract manager, Section 4 of this manual, or contact the Commonwealth Care Alliance Provider Services department to determine if prior authorization is needed.
 In the event of a contradiction, the most restrictive requirement applies, except for emergency services.

-Commonwealth Care Alliance (CCA) is pleased to announce that we have partnered with Cognizant to implement our new Facets claims platform, which went into effect April 1, 2023.
-For ease of access, we have modified this section to include pre- and post- implementation guidance.
+Commonwealth Care Alliance (CCA) partnered with Cognizant to implement the Facets claims platform, which went into effect on April 1, 2023.
+We have modified this section to include pre- and post- implementation guidance for ease of access.